Northern Participant Funding Program

 About the program

-The Northern Participant Funding Program assists people in meaningfully participating and having their voices heard in impact assessments of major infrastructure and resource extraction projects that are likely to affect, positively or negatively, their land, lives or livelihoods.
+The Northern Participant Funding Program assists people in meaningfully participating and having their voices heard in impact assessments of major infrastructure and resource extraction projects, as well as associated regulatory processes that are likely to affect, positively or negatively, their land, lives or livelihoods.

-Indigenous governments, non-governmental organizations, individuals and, in some cases local governments can submit funding applications for:
+Indigenous governments, non-governmental organizations, individuals and, in some cases, local governments can submit funding applications for such activities as:

 Funding level

-A recipient can receive up to $150 000 per project, per fiscal year (April 1 to March 31), depending on their application and on the funding available.
+A recipient can receive up to $150,000 per project, per fiscal year (April 1 to March 31), depending on their application and available funding.
 Multi-year contribution agreements may be available if an impact assessment takes place over multiple fiscal years, and recipients can receive funding to participate in multiple impact assessments per fiscal year.

-Impact assessment projects are eligible if they are:
+Major projects are eligible for funding if they are:

 • large